DelaporteRobin/RMD/ReadMe.md

 ### TO DO FOR NEXT VERSIONS
-- [ ] Fixing directory explorer root system
 - [ ] Dodge missing frames
-- [ ] Creating a custom range denoising system
+- [x] Creating a custom range denoising system
 - [ ] UI review
-- [ ] Create a launcher
+- [x] Create a launcher
+- [ ] Clean the output path folder